LucaHome/LucaHome-Nextcloud/README.md

 ## Developer setup info

-Just clone this repo into your apps directory (Nextcloud server installation needed).
+Just clone the projects of this repo into your apps directory (Nextcloud server installation needed).
 Additionally, [nodejs and npm](https://nodejs.org/en/download/package-manager/) are needed for installing JavaScript dependencies.

 Once node and npm are installed, PHP and JavaScript dependencies can be installed by running
 ```bash